Serbian conflict with the Nogai Horde

 The Mongol (Tatar) clique of Nogai Khan, a part of the larger Golden Horde, was heavily involved in the Kingdom of Serbia in the 1280s and 1290s.
-A serious invasion was threatened in 1292, but was averted when Serbia accepted Mongol lordship.
+A serious invasion was threatened in 1292 but was averted when Serbia accepted Mongol lordship.
 The Balkan push of Nogai's clique was broader than just Serbia.
 In 1292, it resulted in the deposition and exile of King George I of Bulgaria.

 The sporadic conflict with the Golden Horde was the second major confrontation of the Serbs with the Mongols after the Mongol invasion of Serbia in 1242.

 1282–83

 In 1282, the Serbian king Stefan Milutin invaded northern Macedonia, then a part of the Byzantine Empire.
 The Emperor Michael VIII was distracted at the time by his conflict with the Despot John I of Thessaly, however, and called upon Nogai Khan to provide him with troops to attack Thessaly.
 Nogai sent 4,000 cavalrymen, who arrived in Thrace in October.
 On 11 December, however, Michael VIII died.
 His son, Andronikos II, did not wish to pursue the attack on Thessaly, so instead sent the Mongols across the Danube to, in the words of Nicephoros Gregoras, "weaken [the Serbs] and then to return with plunder over the Danube".
 The army, which included Byzantine auxiliaries, was placed under the command of Michael Tarchaneiotes.

-In early 1283, the Byzantino-Mongol force crossed the Danube and plundered as far as Lipljan and Prizren.
+In early 1283, the Byzantine-Mongol force crossed the Danube and plundered as far as Lipljan and Prizren.
 A Mongol detachment attempted to cross the river Drim and was defeated by the Serbs.
 Their leader, named Blackhead according to the Serbian archbishop Danilo II, was captured and beheaded.
 A majority of the Mongols must have returned, however, since Gregoras calls the entire mission a success.

 The Serbs were not weakened or deterred by Andronikos' operation.
 In the fall of 1283, Milutin invaded Macedonia again, penetrating all the way to Kavala on the Aegean coast.

 1284–85

 According to the Danilo, in the early 1280s the Bulgarian princes Darman and Kudelin were harassing the Hungarian banate of Macsó (Mačva) with the help of their Tatar (Mongol) and Cuman allies.
-In late 1284, King Ladislaus IV of Hungary gave Macsó, including Belgrade and some territory in northern Bosnia, to the deposed Serbian king Dragutin, who in 1282 had set up his own kingdom north of the Western Morava.
+In late 1284, King Ladislaus IV of Hungary gave Macsó, including Belgrade and some territory in northern Bosnia, to the deposed Serbian king Dragutin, who in 1282 had set up his own Kingdom of Syrmia.
 In 1285, Dragutin allied with Hungary and attacked Darman and Kudelin.
 This attack was repulsed and the Bulgarians with their Cuman and Tatar mercenaries ravaged Dragutin's lands.
 They occupied Macsó and Dragutin himself was forced to flee to the court of Milutin.